 Osaka wins first of 2 matches in a busy day at Italian Open

+Kyrgios was already suspended by the ATP Tour for two months in 2016 for “tanking” a match and insulting fans during a loss at the Shanghai Masters.

+The latest incident occurred on an outer court at the Foro Italico, with Kyrgios losing 6-3, 6-7 (5), 2-1 against Ruud.

-First, Kyrgios slammed his racket to the clay and kicked a water bottle in his match against Norwegian qualifier Casper Ruud.
+First, Kyrgios slammed his racket to the clay and kicked a water bottle.
 Then he picked up a white chair and flung it onto the court with his right hand.

 Before he was defaulted, Kyrgios received a warning for ball abuse, then was docked a point for unsportsmanlike conduct and lost a game for more unsportsmanlike conduct.